SinTan1729/chhoto-url/INSTALLATION.md

 You may also use online tools for this step.

 To enable public mode, set `public_mode` to `Enable`.
 With this, anyone will be able to add links.
 Listing existing links or deleting links will need admin access using the password.
+If `public_mode` is enabled, and `public_mode_expiry_delay` is set to a positive value, submitted links will expire in that given time.
+The user can still choose a shorter expiry delay.
 To completely disable the frontend, set `disable_frontend` to `True`.

 By default, the server sends no Cache-Control headers.
 You can set custom `cache_control_header` to send your desired headers.
 It must be a comma separated list of valid